Freedom of Information (FOI)

 What exactly does the Freedom of Information (Scotland) Act 2002 do?

 Section 1 of the FOI Act simply states that "a person who requests information from a Scottish public authority which holds it is entitled to be given it by the authority".

 The Act gives any person or body resident in or outside the UK the right of access to all types of recorded information of any age held by public authorities.
-Subject to certain conditions and exemptions, anyone who makes a request to Stirling Council for information will be entitled to receive it.
+Subject to certain conditions and exemptions, anyone who makes a request to Stirling Council for information will be entitled to receive the information requested.